metens/data-structures/README.md

 arrays of linked lists, linked lists of arrays**, and much more.

 ## Tasks
-So far I am starting at linear linked lists.
+So far I am starting with linear linked lists.
 Here is a task list that I plan to move through in the next month:

 - [X] linear linked lists
 - [X] doubly linked lists
 - [X] circular linked lists
 - [X] Hash Maps
-- [ ] binary search trees
+- [X] binary search trees
+- [X] graphs
+- [ ] deletion methods for each
 - [ ] \(more coming soon)